 Our team here at Kajeet wants to make sure that each student has an equal opportunity for academic success.
 We are willing to work with your district to make sure that we can accommodate your budget.
 Depending on your needs, we can provide your students connectivity between $10-$30 dollars, per month – significantly below other non-filtered alternatives!

 Our partner districts use many different funding resources for Education Broadband - everything from district money and grants, to donations and federal funding.
-Currently, Education Broadband is not eligible for ERATE; however, there are many other federal funding options like Title I or Title III that will help support this need.
-Read more here.
+Currently, Education Broadband is not eligible for E-RATE; however, there are many other federal funding options like Title I or Title III that will help support this need.

-Kajeet’s offers mobile Education Broadband service on your choice of the Sprint® or Verizon® wireless networks - the nation’s premiere wireless carriers.
-Kajeet customers do not need to have an existing, nor open a new account, with Sprint or Verizon.
+Kajeet’s offers mobile Education Broadband service on your choice of the nation's four largest networks.
+Kajeet customers do not need to have an existing, nor open a new account.
 Kajeet serves as a mobile data provider.

 Kajeet Education Broadband does not allow for roaming.
 Our service is only available on our network provider towers.
 Districts on, or near, the Canadian or Mexican borders do not have to worry about Kajeet Education Broadband service roaming on the network carriers in those countries.